rism-digital/muscat-guidelines/default/en/cat_special_formats.md

 ### Collected works and monuments

 Volumes that are part of collected works editions or monuments of music are treated like separate publications and are cataloged as one record per volume.
 Such volumes will usually consist of a parent record for the edition and individual entries for each piece contained therein.
-The name of the series is entered in the field **Additional title (730).**
+The name of the series is entered in the field **Additional title (730)**.

-Please observe the following fields in particular when cataloging volumes in collected works.
+Observe the following fields in particular when cataloging volumes in collected works.
 We will use [RISM ID no. 1001200051](https://muscat.rism.info/admin/sources/1001200051) as an example, a volume of masses in the series _Wolfgang Amadeus Mozart's Werke._

 - **Title on source (245)**: Multiple title pages and half titles are frequently present.
 Choose one as the chief source of information and enter it as the **Title on source.** Make sure to indicate at the beginning of the field what page is being transcribed, for example [title page] or [p. iii].
-Enter all other titles in the field **Variant title on source (246).**
+Enter all other titles in the field **Variant title on source (246)**.
 - **Variant title on source (246)**: Due to the prevelance of reprints and variant editions of collected works, it is best practice to include all other title pages or title indications in this field.
 This will ease identification by other users if they have in hand a copy with varying front matter.
 - **Additional title (730)**: Enter the name of the series, following the conventions of the series, including the volume number.

 ### Libretti

-Please observe the following when cataloging libretti.
+Observe the following when cataloging libretti.

 - **Composer/Author (100):** Enter the author of the libretto.
 Do not use this field for the composer of the music.
 - **Additional personal name (700):** A useful function is "conceptor," such as the author of a play that a libretto was based on.
 Only enter a composer's name as a cross-reference if named on the source.